JPSGoncalves/xv6-riscv/README-opensbi-overview.md

 board_config := bpif3
 ```

-Unfortunately, not all vendor implementations support SBI console polling (vf2), so for this board a define in
+Unfortunately, not all vendor implementations support SBI console polling (vf2), so for that board, the following define in
 param.h must be used to select direct UART polling:

 ```